Scone, Perth and Kinross: Later history

 It is said that there is over 1000 years of significant Scottish history at Scone.
 The Murrays of Scone were Jacobite, and along with their Atholl cousins were strong supporters of the exiled Stuart Monarchs of Great Britain and Ireland.
 This support for the Jacobites, plus Scone's status in Scottish history no doubt encouraged the Old Pretender, James III of Great Britain and Ireland, to use the Palace of Scone as his base in Scotland during the 1715 rebellion.
 James III having landed in Scotland on 22 December 1715, he proceeded to Perth and onto Scone which had been garrisoned by the Jacobites.
 James attempted to rally his supporters by releasing from Scone six Royal Proclamations.
 Having spent six weeks in residence at Scone, James and the Jacobite army marched (retreated) north on 30 January to Montrose.
 The rebellion having failed really before James had even arrived, he boarded a ship on 31 January leaving Scotland never to return.
 The Old Pretender was not the last Jacobite to visit Scone; his son, the famed Bonnie Prince Charlie, stayed the night at Palace of Scone during the 1745 rebellion.

 It was not until 1803 that the family, the Murrays of Scone (by then the Earls of Mansfield), began constructing another palace at the cost of £70,000, commissioning the renowned English architect William Atkinson.
 The new Neo-Gothic palace was completed in 1812 and had 120 rooms in total.
-Queen Victoria, during her 1842 jubilee tour, visited Scone staying in the Palace for just one night.
+Queen Victoria, during her 1842 jubilee tour, visited Scone, staying in the Palace for just one night.

 At the Disruption of 1843 the Free Church of Scotland worshipped at Pictstonshill barn.
 A church and school were built in 1844 despite being refused local building materials.
 Notable ministers included the Rev Charles Calder Stewart (1804-1876) who served from 1847 to 1873 and was succeeded by the Rev A. K. Macmurchy.
 A new Free Church was built in 1887.

 Modern town

 Constructing the new palace meant destroying the old town and moving its inhabitants to a new settlement.
 The new village was built in 1805 as a planned village (compare Evanton, built in 1807 by its landowner for similar motives), and originally called New Scone.

 It is 1+1/4 mi east of the old location and 1 mi further from Perth.
-Until 1997 the village was called "New Scone", but is now officially called Scone (see signposts on all approaches to the village).
-The village had 4,430 inhabitants according to the 2001 Census for Scotland, 84.33% of whom are Scottish; it is demographically old even compared with the rest of Scotland.
+Until 1997 the town was called "New Scone", but is now officially called Scone (see signposts on all approaches to the town).
+The town had a population of 5,232 in 2022.
+In 2001, 84.33% of whom are Scottish; it is demographically old even compared with the rest of Scotland.